President: Abigail Wolfe

 Student must complete at least fifteen hours of community service toward one organization or cause (completed at least six months prior to the fall of that school year).
 Signature and written evaluation from supervisor of service will be required at the time application is turned in for review.

-Seven evaluation forms need to given to teachers, coaches, sponsors, etc. who can evaluate the student on character and leadership.
+Seven evaluation forms need to be given to teachers, coaches, sponsors, etc. who can evaluate the student on character and leadership.
 Five of these seven need to be classroom teachers.
 The two other forms can be coaches, club sponsors, or community service supervisors.
 Students should only go back one year from their current grade level for these evaluations.

 Two essays will be required of each student.
 Essays cover the topics of how the student exemplifies the qualities of character and leadership.